Kissing Spines in Horses

 Some vets perform a nerve block (i.e., inject local anesthetic) in the back area and repeat the lameness exam, but this may not be a reliable test for kissing spines.
 Radiographic images (X-rays) are considered the gold standard for confirming this condition, with nuclear scintigraphy (bone scan), thermography, and ultrasound also contributing valuable information that can be helpful in formulating a treatment plan.

 Treatment of kissing spines starts with making the horse more comfortable, followed by a program of physical therapy to strengthen back and abdominal muscles, stabilize the posture, and improve mobility.
 Relieving the pain associated with kissing spines can be approached medically or surgically, and before recommending the best options for a particular case, the veterinarian will consider many factors, such as:

 - The severity of the case, as indicated by the clinical signs as well as the X-ray findings

 - The availability of certain treatments in the area

 - The horse’s current and future use

 For example, a two-year-old racehorse with five “kissing” spinous processes that can no longer be saddled without pain might be managed differently than a six-year-old dressage horse with subtle performance issues and one narrowed interspinous space.

-Unless the Kissing Spines is very advanced, most veterinarians will likely recommend starting with a conservative, medical approach to the treatment of this condition.
-Methods to control the pain and inflammation and therefore break the muscle spasm cycle and restore motion include:
+Unless the kissing spines abnormalities are very advanced, most veterinarians will recommend starting with a conservative, medical approach to the treatment of this condition.
+Methods to control the pain and inflammation and break the muscle spasm cycle and restore motion include:

-- injecting corticosteroids directly into the interspinal spaces
+- injecting corticosteroids directly into the affected interspinal spaces

 - mesotherapy (a pain-dampening technique of injections that stimulate the mesoderm, the middle layer of the skin)